Are you looking to make a positive impact on the world? Have you got an important message to share?

 In the final week, we apply the RNTC approach of “learning-by-doing.”
 You will combine the theoretical inputs from week one, the case studies, and the technical skills you’ve learned, to create your own campaign strategy.
 As part of your final assessment, you’ll also produce visual and audio content for your campaign, to reach your target audience and have maximum social impact.

-MSP Scholarship application window: 7 February - 14 March 2019
+MSP & OKP Scholarship application window: open from 5 February - 17 March 2020